hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 [**Exercise**](../answer_keys/ggplot2_syntax_Q1.md)

 Let's explore how to change the aesthetics of the data points.
-Different shapes are available, as detailed in the "Aes" section of the [RStudio ggplot2 cheatsheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf) or [here](https://ggplot2.tidyverse.org/articles/ggplot2-specs.html?q=shape#sec:shape-spec).
+We can find the aesthetics associated with any geometric object using the [Tidyverse ggplot2 reference](https://ggplot2.tidyverse.org/reference/index.html) and clicking on a the desired geometric object.
+To gain more detailed information about some of the aesthetics, there is a [vignette](https://ggplot2.tidyverse.org/articles/ggplot2-specs.html), which provides rich information about the different colors, lines, and shapes that are available.

 1. Change the geom argument `shape` to "square" to alter the shape of ***all*** points to squares.
 2. Change the aesthetic transparency of the points (`alpha`) to change with the base mean of `Pax6`.